Greek Marinated Olives with Feta, Lemon & Garlic

 Slice or scrape the white pith off from the back of the lemon peel.

-• In a skillet, add ¼ cup of extra virgin olive oil, the sliced garlic, lemon peel and sliced chili pepper and cook over medium heat for two-three minutes.
+• In a skillet, add ¼ cup of extra virgin olive oil, the sliced garlic, lemon peel and sliced chili pepper and cook over medium heat for two to three minutes.
 Add the olives and cook for five minutes.

 • Break the feta into bite-size pieces and put it in a shallow bowl.